 Each faculty member and area group give preference to applicants who have a high potential for success in graduate school and who also share research interests with the prospective faculty sponsor.
 Applicants should consider carefully the description of faculty research interests, read several of their publications, and consult with faculty and advisors at the undergraduate institution before applying to the program.
 Whereas most applicants have majored in psychology, the department gives full consideration to applicants with undergraduate majors in other relevant areas.

 Given its commitment to students, the Department of Psychology takes seriously its responsibility when admitting an applicant.
 Every piece of information is considered carefully.
 Students are selected on the basis of record of academic achievement, Graduate Record Exam (GRE) scores, references, evidence of motivation and ability to do research, and also the fit between faculty and student research interests.

-Decisions to admit applicants are made in spring, with reviews beginning soon after the deadline of December 15th.
+Information regarding applications deadlines is on the program website.
 Applicants should have a completed application in by the deadline to ensure full consideration.
 Most students admitted into the program are supported by either a research or project assistantship, teaching assistantship, or fellowship.

 Undergraduate research experience is highly valued in applicants to the program and greatly enhances their chances of admission.
 Such research experience provides an opportunity to discover whether research is of interest and provides evidence of motivation and ability to do research.